Pat Hynes, director of Traprock Peace Center in Greenfield, Mass. has published an excellent essay, Remembering and Learning from Fukushima.

 Quick Links to Voices of Fukushima photos and video: YouTube video Facebook page for Town photos Facebook for Vigil Photos

-On March 11, 2013 as the world is remembering Fukushima, Japan’s ghost towns and her nuclear refugees, Safe and Green brought the voices of Fukushima to our home towns and to the gate of Vermont Yankee.
+On March 11, 2013 Safe and Green brought the voices of Fukushima’s ghost towns to our home towns and to the gate of Vermont Yankee.
 We “adopted” towns for the day similar in distance from Vermont Yankee as our sister towns in Japan are from the Fukushima reactors.
 Leading up March 11, we learned about “our” town, and educated our neighbors about them in local newspapers, on radio talk shows and on community access television.
 Then we held vigils in each of seven towns.

 In Greenfield, “the vigil itself was very moving, I thought — particularly the reading aloud of personal statements from various Japanese people in the Fukushima area and our sending our own personal messages to the people of Kawauchi, which is 15 miles south of the Fukushima reactors, like Greenfield from Vermont Yankee.”
 From Wendell: “It was a powerful time of reading, singing and standing in silence out in front of the Wendell food pantry. ” In Putney, “Perhaps it is a tiny act, but I want to be a part of this because I love Fukushima very much.
 It is close to my home town in Japan.
 The situation in Japan is more than desperate.
 It is a human disaster.